Ccode104/Summarisation-of-Indian-Legal-Text/README.md

 This is done for educational purposes (re-implementing the work to learn from it).

-**Refer this for the IN-Abs dataset that I worked on.
-It also has the output files.**
+*Refer this for the IN-Abs dataset that was used.
+It also has the 'generated summaries' and 'finetuned model' as well.*
 Link : https://drive.google.com/drive/folders/1bu2u8f_1GicMVo1urBSIAeOMSuxct70T?usp=sharing
 ---